Skip to the main content

 Duties

 Most photographers use digital cameras to shoot their subjects.
 They may specialize in genres such as commercial, fashion, portrait, event, forensic, aerial, or scientific photography, or photojournalism.
-In general, however, they:
+In general, they:

 • Consult with clients or advertising staff and study assignments to determine locations and type of equipment needed